Jesse Singal: 2018 Atlantic article

-Subsequent controversies
+Subsequent events

 In March 2021, Singal was listed on GLAAD's "Accountability Project", which the organization described as serving to document "anti-LGBTQ words and actions from politicians, commentators, organization leaders, journalists and other public figures".
-Singal responded on Substack, stating that his inclusion on the list was based on "previously disproven internet scuttlebutt".
-Singal was supported by sex columnist Dan Savage, who derided what he described as a "long & dishonest campaign" against Singal, and urged readers to listen to Singal's interview of a youth-gender clinician before judging him as transphobic.
+Among other things, GLAAD criticizes Singal for misinterpreting a study on desistance among transgender children and for promoting unsupported hypotheses that sexual trauma can cause gender dysphoria and that gender dysphoria can spread via social contagion.
+Singal responded, stating that his inclusion on the list was based on "previously disproven internet scuttlebutt".
+Sex columnist and gay rights activist Dan Savage criticized the listing, calling Singal's inclusion on the list "bullshit" and defamatory.
+Mey Rude criticized Savage in The Advocate: "Why do white cis gay men (and white cis lesbians like Katie Herzog) think that they get to be the experts on what is and what isn't transphobic?"
+Asked in an interview later that year about his defense of Singal, Savage said "It just felt unfair for him to be on that list with Tony Perkins and exterminationist, eliminationist homophobes, and transphobes."

+In December 2024, Singal joined the social network Bluesky.
+Within 12 days of joining, he became the most blocked account on the platform (later surpassed by JD Vance) and faced a petition calling for his account to be banned.
+Singal reported receiving death threats from users, and some users allege he engaged or encouraged harassment of them, but Bluesky found no evidence he violated guidelines.
+In his coverage of the story, journalist Ben Smith called Singal's views "well within the mainstream of US and UK politics".

 Podcast

 Since March 2020, Singal has hosted the podcast Blocked and Reported with Katie Herzog, a journalist based in Washington state.
-The podcast focuses on internet culture war controversies.
-According to its website, "Journalists Katie Herzog and Jesse Singal scour the internet for its craziest, silliest, most sociopathic content, part of an obsessive and ill-conceived attempt to extract kernels of meaning and humanity from a landscape of endless raging dumpster fires.
-(And sometimes they talk about other stuff, too.)"
-Herzog and Singal have both been described as politically liberal, but "heterodox" and "woke-skeptic."
-Herzog was also the subject of online ostracism (characterized in the New York Times as an attempted "cancellation") as a result of a controversial 2017 article she wrote for Seattle weekly The Stranger about people who have undergone detransition, halting or reversing their gender transition.
+The podcast's content focuses on internet controversies.
+Herzog and Singal have both been described as politically liberal, "heterodox" and "woke-skeptic."
+Herzog was also the subject of online ostracism (characterized in The New York Times as an attempted cancellation) as a result of a controversial 2017 article she wrote for Seattle weekly The Stranger about people who have undergone detransition.

 Within three months of the podcast's debut, it had more than 1,400 financial supporters through Patreon, collectively paying more than $8,000 per month.
 As of July 2021, this had increased to approximately 5,600 patrons and $37,000 per month.
-In October 2021, both the hosting and patronage provider was migrated to Substack.
+In October 2021, the podcast's website hosting and patronage services were migrated to Substack, where it has over 46,000 subscribers as of February 2024.